Jesse Ball: Career

 In 2007 and 2008, Ball published Samedi the Deafness and the novella The Early Deaths of Lubeck, Brennan, Harp & Carr.
 The latter won the Paris Reviews Plimpton Prize.
 These were followed in 2009 by The Way Through Doors, and in 2011 The Curfew, whose style The New Yorker said lay "at some oscillating coordinate between Kafka and Calvino: swift, intense fables composed of equal parts wonder and dread."

 Ball's 2014 book Silence Once Begun was reviewed by James Wood in The New Yorker in February 2014.
 In 2015, Ball was a finalist for the NYPL Young Lion Prize (also for Silence Once Begun).
 Later that year, he published A Cure for Suicide, which was long-listed for the National Book Award.

 In 2017, Granta included him on their list of Best Young American Novelists.
 On June 30 of that year Ball published an opinion piece in the Los Angeles Times suggesting that all U.S. citizens be incarcerated periodically, as a civic duty.
 The article likens the proposal to jury duty; no one, not even sitting politicians, judges, or military officers, would be exempt.

 Ball's The Divers' Game was included on The New Yorker's Best Books of 2019 list.
 Staff writer Katy Waldman wrote, "This dystopic fable imagines a society riven in two, with the upper class empowered to murder members of the lower class, for any reason."

 Ball is represented by Jim Rutman of Sterling Lord Literistic.

 Personal life

-In Iceland, Ball met Thordis Bjornsdottir, a poet and author whom he collaborated with on two books, married, and divorced.
+In Iceland, Ball met Thordis Björnsdóttir, a poet and author whom he collaborated with on two books, married, and divorced.
 Ball and the writer Catherine Lacey were partners from 2016 to 2021.
 Ball married Amalia Wiatr Lewis in October 2024.

 Ball has lived in Chicago since 2007.
 For nearly 20 years, he was on the faculty at the School of the Art Institute of Chicago, where he taught courses on lying, ambiguity, dreaming, and walking.
+Ball was impersonated by "The Spine Collector", a manuscript thief, and wrote a letter opposing the culprit's incarceration.
 In 2024 he became the inaugural Sydney Blair Memorial Professor of Creative Writing and English at the University of Virginia.